The Virtual Currency Regulation Review: Japan

 In addition, if tokens constitute 'stablecoins', prices of which are pegged to the value of a fiat currency, the tokens are likely to be classified as either cryptoassets or means of funds remittance transactions, depending on whether the stablecoins are redeemable in fiat currency.

 Further, tokens other than those mentioned above (such as a non-fungible token (NFT), which has no economic function as a means of payment because the token itself has unique characteristics) will not be regulated under the financial regulations in principle.

 Securities and investment laws

 The FIEA has traditionally classified securities into: conventional securities, such as shares and bonds (Paragraph 1 Securities); and contractual rights, such as trust beneficiary interests and interests in collective investment schemes that are deemed securities (Paragraph 2 Securities).
 Paragraph 1 Securities, which are more liquid, have been subject to relatively more stringent disclosure and licensing (registration) requirements.
 Paragraph 2 Securities, being less liquid, have been subject to relatively more lenient requirements.
-Against this backdrop, securities issued using an electronic data processing system such as blockchain, are expected to be even more liquid than Paragraph 1 Securities.
-For this reason, the FIEA Revisions have introduced a new regulatory framework for securities transferable through electronic data processing systems.
-More specifically, under the FIEA Revisions, securities transferable by electronic data processing systems have been classified into the following three categories:
+Against this backdrop, securities issued using an electronic data processing system such as a blockchain, are expected to be even more liquid than Paragraph 1 Securities.
+For this reason, a new regulatory framework for securities transferable through electronic data processing systems has been introduced under the FIEA.
+More specifically, under the FIEA, securities transferable by electronic data processing systems have been classified into the following three categories: